 By the way, did anyone wonder where the lanterns disappear to?

 With the benefit of driving, we got to witness the remnants of these sky lanterns.
-The burnt residue were either hanging on lamp posts or power cables further down the road.
+The burnt residue was either hanging on lamp posts or power cables further down the road.
 I read that others ended up on the mountains.
 Not a pretty sight, but probably not one that most tourists would care about.

 (Location: Refer Google Map)